-- Creator's Pest: Is not a fan of Venom, stating that he despises the character's "lack of humanity."
+- Creator's Pest: He's not a fan of Venom, stating that he despises the character's "lack of humanity."
 This is the reason for his unflattering portrayal of the character in Spider-Man 3.

 - Creator Thumbprint: "The Classic," a yellow 1973 Oldsmobile Delta 88 that Raimi has had since before he began directing.
 He tries to get it into every one of his movies, to the point that Bruce Campbell claimed in his autobiography that the car was in even more movies than he has been.
 Its most famous appearances were as the car for both Ash Williams and Benjamin Parker.

-- Old Shame: Hasn't exactly considered Crimewave one of his proudest works.
+- Old Shame: He hasn't exactly considered Crimewave one of his proudest works.
 Given the production problems surrounding the film.